Professor Neil Mortensen FRCS

-John Skinner FRCS, FRCS(Orth) (BOA representative)
+Professor John Skinner FRCS (BOA representative)

 John Skinner qualified at King’s College Hospital School of Medicine in 1988.
-He was appointed a senior lecturer at the Institute of Orthopaedics in 1999 and Consultant at the Royal National Orthopaedic Hospital, before becoming Professor of Orthopaedic Surgery.
+He was appointed a senior lecturer at the Institute of Orthopaedics in 1999 and consultant at the Royal National Orthopaedic Hospital, before becoming Professor of Orthopaedic Surgery.
 In 2004 he was awarded the ABC travelling fellowship to the United States of America.
 He is a member of the International Hip Society (100 members worldwide).
 His research interests have included DVT prevention, metal on metal hips and aspects of reconstruction and implant design after lower limb surgery.
 At the RNOH Stanmore he has chaired the Infection Control Committee and the Medical Staff Committee.
 He chaired the MHRA Expert Advisory Committee advising on metal bearing hips for 10 years and has been the advisor to the British Hip Society and the BOA on metal hips for the last 15 years.
 He is a co-director of the London Implant Retrieval Centre.
 He has served as President of the British Hip Society.
 He is a Trustee and Vice President of the British Orthopaedic Association and a Trustee of ARMA (Arthritis and Musculoskeletal Alliance).
 He sits on the NICE guideline committee on joint replacement surgery.
-He is a member of the Editorial Board of the Bone and Joint Journal and reviews papers for seven journals worldwide.
+John is a member of the Editorial Board of the Bone and Joint Journal and reviews papers for seven journals worldwide.